 The WILD Act will promote wildlife conservation, assist in the management of invasive species, and help protect endangered species.
-The bipartisan legislation will reauthorize government conservation programs to protect animals like elephants, rhinoceroses, tigers, turtles, and more.
+The bipartisan legislation will reauthorize government conservation programs.
+It will also establish prize competitions to prevent illegal poaching and trafficking, manage invasives, promote conservation, and protect endangered wildlife.
+Companion legislation was introduced in the House of Representatives by Reps.
+Alan Lowenthal (CA-47) and Don Young (AK-1).

 The WILD Act Will Help Protect: